 The first step during your consultation is a thorough review of your medical history, which is conducted in order to help Dr. Kay identify any complications that could arise should you undergo adenoid surgery.
 Dr. Kay will perform an examination of the throat and the adenoid gland to determine if you are a good candidate for adenoid surgery.
 He will discuss the procedure with you and answer any questions you may have.
 If you are a good candidate for adenoid surgery, a plan will be made for the procedure.

 Since 1993, board-certified New Jersey Otolaryngologist Dr. Scott Kay has been treating patients at his Central New Jersey area practice.
-Patients in Princeton and Plainsboro choose Dr. Kay for elite medical and surgical care relating to ear, nose, and throat issues.
+Patients in Princeton, Monroe and Plainsboro choose Dr. Kay for elite medical and surgical care relating to ear, nose, and throat issues.
 To schedule a consultation, please contact us today.